rxue/java8-harjoitus/src/main/java/practice/ocakasi/class_design/polymorphism/README.md

 * The type of the object    determines **which properties exist** within the object in memory
 * The type of the reference determines **which members (methods and variables) are accessible** to the Java program
 ## *Virtual Methods*
-At heart, from the aspect of Java virtual machine *instuction set*, an accessible *Virtul method* call will be compiled to an `invokevirtual` *instruction*.
+At heart, from the aspect of Java virtual machine *instuction set*, an accessible *virtul method* call will be compiled to an `invokevirtual` *instruction*.
 The behavior `invokevirtual` instruction is determined at runtime, and is contingent on the *object* the pertinent *reference variable* references to, meaning the *overriding method* in the pertinent *object* will be invoked if it exists.